KTH-IV1201/bank/README.md

 # The Bank Application

 This is the bank sample application for IV1201.
 The purpose is to show usage of Java frameworks and tools.

 ## Tools

 The following software development tools are used.

 - Version control (Git)
 - Project management (Maven)
 - Test (Spring MVC Test Framework)
 - Static analysis (Spotbugs and PMD)
 - Containerization (Docker)
 - Continous integration, CI (Travis)
 - Cloud runtime (Heroku)

 ## Frameworks

 The following frameworks are used.

 - Java Servlets
 - Spring core technologies, in particular the IoC container
 - Spring Boot
 - Spring Web MVC
 - Thymeleaf
 - Spring Data (Commons and JPA)

 ## Help

 Below follows instructions on how to perform particular tasks.

+### To start with maven and postgres

+1. Set the following environment variables

+    - `POSTGRES_TCP_ADDR` is the host where the postgres server is running
+    - `POSTGRES_TCP_PORT` is the port number of the postgres server
+    - `SPRING_DATASOURCE_PASSWORD` is the password of the postgres server

+1. Start the application with the command `mvn spring-boot:run`

+### To execute tests and static analyzers with maven and postgres

+The same steps as in [To start with maven and postgres](#to-start-with-maven-and-postgres), but give the command `mvn install` instead of `mvn spring-boot:run`

+### To start with maven and MySQL

+1. Comment out the lines related to postgres in the file `application.properties`, it's written in that file which these lines are.

+1. Uncomment the lines related to MySQL in the file `application.properties`, it's written in that file which these lines are.

+1. Set the following environment variables

+    - `MYSQL_PORT_3306_TCP_ADDR` is the host where the MySQL server is running
+    - `MYSQL_PORT_3306_TCP_PORT` is the port number of the MySQL server
+    - `SPRING_DATASOURCE_PASSWORD` is the password of the MySQL server

+1. Start the application with the command `mvn spring-boot:run`

-### To run with MySQL in docker.
+### To run with MySQL in docker

 1. Set the environment variables `MYSQL_PORT_3306_TCP_ADDR` and `MYSQL_PORT_3306_TCP_PORT`.

 2. Start the MySQL container.